selimslab/selimslab.github.io/_posts/books/phil/2020-1-31-great-thinkers.md

 Cities should be like ecosystems

-City blocks should be small
+City blocks should be small and dense

 Mix of old & new buildings